MediaWiki: Page tabs and associated pages

 MediaWiki page tabs, using the "Vector 2010" skin.
 The red coloration of the "discussion" tab indicates that the article does not yet have a talk page.
-As with any other red wikilink, clicking on it prompts the user to create the page.
+As with any other red wikilink, following it prompts the user to create the page.

 Page tabs are displayed at the top of pages.
 These tabs allow users to perform actions or view pages that are related to the current page.
 The available default actions include viewing, editing, and discussing the current page.
 The specific tabs displayed depend on whether the user is logged into the wiki and whether the user has sysop privileges on the wiki.
 For instance, the ability to move a page or add it to one's watchlist is usually restricted to logged-in users.
 The site administrator can add or remove tabs by using JavaScript or installing extensions.

 Each page has an associated history page from which the user can access every version of the page that has ever existed and generate diffs between two versions of his choice.
 Users' contributions are displayed not only here, but also via a "user contributions" option on a sidebar.
 In a 2004 article, Carl Challborn and Teresa Reimann noted that "While this feature may be a slight deviation from the collaborative, 'ego-less' spirit of wiki purists, it can be very useful for educators who need to assess the contribution and participation of individual student users."

 Namespaces

 MediaWiki provides many features beyond hyperlinks for structuring content.
 One of the earliest such features is namespaces.
 One of Wikipedia's earliest problems had been the separation of encyclopedic content from pages pertaining to maintenance and communal discussion, as well as personal pages about encyclopedia editors.
 Namespaces are prefixes before a page title (such as "User:" or "Talk:") that serve as descriptors for the page's purpose and allow multiple pages with different functions to exist under the same title.
 For instance, a page titled "[The Terminator]", in the default namespace, could describe the 1984 movie starring Arnold Schwarzenegger, while a page titled "[User:The Terminator]" could be a profile describing a user who chooses this name as a pseudonym.
 More commonly, each namespace has an associated "Talk:" namespace, which can be used to discuss its contents, such as "User talk:" or "Template talk:".
 The purpose of having discussion pages is to allow content to be separated from discussion surrounding the content.

 Namespaces can be viewed as folders that separate different basic types of information or functionality.
 Custom namespaces can be added by the site administrators.
-There are 16 namespaces by default for content, with 2 "pseudo-namespaces" used for dynamically generated "Special:" pages and links to media files.
+There are 16 namespaces by default for content, with two pseudo-namespaces used for dynamically generated "Special:" pages and links to media files.
 Each namespace on MediaWiki is numbered: content page namespaces have even numbers and their associated talk page namespaces have odd numbers.